 - 5. Undertake the following water supply and sewerage works internal to the subject land: - a.
-Provide a single internal sewer connection to each lot as detailed in the approved reconfiguration plan. in accordance with the FNQROC Development Manual.
-One connection point to the manhole is required to service the development. - b.
-Provide a single water connection to each lot in accordance with the FNQROC Development Manual.
-Application for a water meter for each lot is to take place once the titles are created.
+Provide a single internal sewer connection in accordance with the FNQROC Development Manual.
+One connection point is required to service the development. - b.
+Provide a single water connection in accordance with the FNQROC Development Manual.
+The water meter must contain a subsidiary meter for the individual dwelling units..

-All identified work must be satisfactorily completed prior to the endorsement of the Plan of Survey.
+All identified work must be satisfactorily completed prior to the Commencement of Use.